appworldng/ada/README.md

 The **grid** classes resolve to various screen sizes at 520px (sm), 1024px (md) & 1960px (lg) respectively.

 ### Contributions
 Anyone and everyone is welcome to contribute.
-Make sure you're using the latest version of Ada before submitting an issue.
+Make sure you're using the latest version of Ada before submitting an issue...